 Sorry, maybe super annoying @moosemower but this is kind of a strange change after all that it sets the env var to both

 trueandfalseby default 😅 It's fully backwards compatible but now it's confusing 🙃 Typically, a recipe will have the SSO feature as an add-on instead of the default.
 So, we're kind of in this problem due to that past decision (that I probably made? 😆).
-I actually would not be against making a breaking major recipe version release to set theUSE_SSOtofalsein all cases unless you enable it as operator?View command line instructions
+I actually would not be against making a breaking major recipe version release to set theUSE_SSOtofalsein all cases unless you enable it as operator?b9c7d54db8to0cf7191b71[after a normal amount of time, coming back to this :)]

 Checkout